 The Tasks and Garden Chores for February

+Even though it may still be cold, damp and miserable outdoors, an occasional dose of sunshine could certainly put the gardening bug into you.
 With a little luck, Mother Nature will send a few blossoms your way this month.

 Remove the covering as soon as the weather moderates again.

 Deciduous shrubs and trees are still dormant enough to transplant this month.
 Once the buds have begun to swell, it will be to late.
 Azaleas and other small shrubs transplant easily but moving large Rhododendrons and other specimen size plants takes considerably more effort.

 Trees that weren't fed last fall should be deep fed by punching a series of 1-2 inch holes two feet apart around the drip line and filled with an appropriate food.
 A mulch of well composted manure is also an excellent treat for your tree.

 Mid to late February is the time to fertilize shrubs and evergreens.
 Use an acid type Rhododendron fertilizer to feed evergreens, conifers, broad leaf evergreens, Rhododendrons, Azaleas and Camellias.
 Use an all-purpose fertilizer to feed Roses and other deciduous trees and shrubs.
 If you use granular type fertilizers, be sure to water it in thoroughly.